 Choking is the fifth leading cause of unintentional deaths in the Unites States, according to the Centers for Disease Control and Prevention.

-While choking is more likely to occur in children 3 years of age or younger, according to the American Academy of Pediatrics, choking emergencies can happen to anyone, at anytime.
+While choking is more likely to occur in children 3 years of age or younger, according to the American Academy of Pediatrics (based in Itaska, IL), choking emergencies can happen to anyone, at anytime.